vandy135/starship-config/README.md

 # Project Title
-This is a basic README file for your project.
+This is the starship config used to generate my command prompt customizations.